tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 ## Introduction

 The reason I started to write this migration tool was really to achive two things.
-The first was to learn Python and the second to have a tool to migrate Oracle database to the Cloud on premise.
-What triggered in me to writing this tool was when I carried out a proof of concept migrating an Oracle database from Oracle Solaris (Big Endian) to Oracle Linux (Little Endian) using xttdriver.pl (which is script provided by Oracle).
-I found that there was too much manual work involved in using this tool and is prone to human error as I have found out.
-So hopefully with this new tool I have made it easier for the DBA to migrate an Oracle database without the worry of having to remember all the manual checks you have to do before you start a migration.
+The first was to learn Python and the second to have a tool to migrate Oracle database to the Cloud or to on premise.
+What triggered me to writing this tool was when I carried out a proof of concept migrating an Oracle database from Oracle Solaris (Big Endian) on premise to Oracle Linux (Little Endian) to Oracle Cloud using xttdriver.pl (which is script provided by Oracle).
+I found that there was too much manual work involved in using this tool and is prone to human error, as I have found out.
+So hopefully with this new tool I have made it easier for the DBA to migrate an Oracle database without the worry of having to remember all the manual checks you have to do before you start a migration and the manual tasks of backups of the source and restores to target.

 ## Scope